ben-newell/configuration/README.md

 | `.vim`                     | Custom .vim thanks to [gpakosz](https://github.com/gpakosz/.vim.git) Links a .vimrc to your home ~/$(HOME), so clone anywhere, I would mkdir a ~/project folder or something similar to that.
 Use the git submodule init && git submodule update.
 From: https://www.vogella.com/tutorials/GitSubmodules/article.html Use the git submodule update command to set the submodules to the commit specified by the main repository.
 This means that if you pull in new changes in to the submodules, you need to create a new commit in your main repository in order to track the updates of the nested submodules."
 Exerpt from git documentation: "Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
 This lets you clone another repository into your project and keep your commits seperate.
 Link: https://git-scm.com/book/en/v2/Git-Tools-Submodules
 | `install tmux 2.x`         | eBenNewell/configuration/tmux.sh thanks to someone, I can't remember but I found this in an old tmux issue thread on github and it has been so long, can't find it anymore.
 I have it kept seperate from the inital install_script(s).sh for now.
 Until I find the source or just give up and merge it with eBenNewell/config/install_script.sh and leave a little note at the top.
 | `.tmux_conf`               | [Install](https://github.com/gpakosz/.tmux) and do something like mkdir ~/tmuxbuild && cd ~/tmuxbuil.
 If you have made a mistake and already have tmux > 3.x then try to install with a little help and https://medium.com/@wpcarro/brewing-an-old-batch-of-tmux-81c0a62715f9 `brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/207dad3f513901d6457ffd3c80bf075006789359/Formula/tmux.rb` some code in your shell like this to see if the hash for 2.1 will work for downloaded tmux@2.1 or https://stackoverflow.com/questions/3987683/homebrew-install-specific-version-of-formula look here for notes on simple switching in homebrew.
 This article has proven to be invaluable.
 And if this creates more problems, try: https://gist.github.com/shrayasr/8714601

+# Troubleshooting

+It's likely you are not able to find a certain command!
+Here are a few things you can check... modify the ```PATH``` variable in ~/.zshenv then open a new window or tab.
+Conflict between files are a common problem when cloning a repository full of dotfiles (not to mention switching to zsh from bash and using ./oh-my-zsh... oh my!), for example shopt no longer exists in zsh, with the enrichment that it is agreed that zsh brings to the *nix environemnt, one might not think that to be the case.
+When you are defining the aliases in your ```$HOME.zshrc```, first, check whether your aliases are defined after your sourcing oh-my-zsh.sh.
+If you are using a custom file like ```.aliases```, make sure that it's set as the ```$ZSH_CUSTOM``` variable in ```$HOME/.zshrc```.
+Or source the file after the source oh-my-zsh.sh line.